justplainstuff/plainstack/web/documentation/8-task-queue.md

 In this example:

+- `name` is the name of the task type, this has to be unique.
+Use `__filename` to get the filename of the current file.
 - `batchSize: 5` means that 5 tasks are pulled from the database at a time for concurrent processing.
 - `process` defines the main task logic.
 - `success` defines actions to take after successful task completion.